Bristol's Shanty Scene: Where Ale Meets Adventure!

 Speaker AI'm part of the Beach Boys shanty crew.

-Speaker AAnd Clarence asked what's been the best moment of being a part of the Beach Boys?
+Speaker AAnd Claire's asked what's been the best moment of being a part of the Beach Boys.

-Speaker AAh, just a camaraderie and all singing together and enjoying ourselves.
+Speaker AJust a camaraderie and all singing together and enjoying ourselves.

 Speaker AMaking money for our charity, the Raxall Children's Hospice.

-Speaker AEvery penny we make goes to two them.
+Speaker AEvery penny we make goes to two then.

 Speaker AYeah.